Axle Assembly Buyer's Guide

 Furthermore, the axle assembly of most front-wheel drive vehicles uses both outer and inner splines.
 While the outer spline slots into the wheel hub, their inner counterparts fit together in the differential.
 Similar to the rear axle assembly, more splines translate to stronger axle shafts.

-What are the things to consider when buying an axle assembly?
+Things to consider when buying an axle assembly

 - When buying a rear assembly, make sure you buy one that's made of steel.
 This type of axle assembly is made to be very strong.